May 11, 2012, Christopher D. Carroll StickyExpectationsC

 .

-Figure 1 shows the path of consumption (the solid dots) for an economy
+is , figure 1 shows the path of consumption (the solid dots) for an

 for